omeka/ohms.js/README.md

 ### Customization

 Additional query string parameters can be used to customize the viewer interface.
-Currently there is only one supported, to change the color used for links within the viewer:

 - `link_color`: sets the color used for links; pass a six-character hex color code without the leading `#`
+- `metadata`: pass `none` to disable displaying the title and repository on the top of the viewer

 ## Cross-origin files and CORS